 ISO 9001 (or 'BS EN ISO 9001') is the internationally-agreed standard for effective quality systems

-- A quality system based on ISO 9001 can be separately assessed to prove that it meets the standard (see Certification).
+- A quality system based on ISO 9001 can be separately assessed to prove it meets the standard (see Certification).

 ISO 9001 focuses on how your quality system should be managed